MARTIMM/raku-mongodb-driver/README.md

 ## CHANGELOG

+Version is like x.y.z.
+When x becomes 1, then the module gets grown up.
+When y is increased, a feature is added.
+When z is increased minor changes and bugfixes are done.

 * 0.10.4 - Added drop() in MongoDB::Database to drop a database.
 * 0.9.4 - Added list_databases() and database_names() to MongoDB::Connection
 * 0.8.4 - run_command() added to MongoDB::Database